DiaKEM/dexcom-g7-apk-patcher/README.md

 * Run `bin/build.sh path_to_apk`
 * Congratulations - you just created your patched `Dexcom G7.apk`

+### Docker for Linux x64
+* copy dockerfile in an empty directory under linux x64
+* run >>  docker build -t g7patcher .
+* start container >> docker run -it -v /tmp:/g7 g7patcher
+* look in /tmp for Dexcom_G7_patched.apk
+* install this file on your phone

 ### Reverse Engineering

 The following section describes the toolset and development flow i am using.
 It should serve only as inspiration.
 I am sure that better tools and flows exists.